 The Knoepfli Farmhouse

 Jacob and Elizabeth Knoepfli, a German Swiss couple located on Lot 13 Con.8 Croft Township on March 24, 1888.
 The Knoepflis lived in a house now referred to as the Farmhouse, which still stands today across from the main lodge of Knoepfli Inn.
 The upper level of this building has two self-contained rooms which are rented out today.
-When Pagets built the Inn they names it after the Knoepflis and the Knoepfli Rapids which border one side of property.
+When Pagets built the Inn they named it after the Knoepflis and the Knoepfli Rapids which border one side of property.

 Knoepfli Inn 1926